Learning-Augmented Robust Algorithmic Recourse: Omitted Details from Section

 \section{Omitted Details from Section~\ref{sec:exp}}

 In this section, we provide additional results and analysis that were omitted from Section~\ref{sec:exp} due to space constraints.
-In Section~\ref{sec:app-experimental-details} we provide additional details on the running time of our algorithm as well as what values were chosen for some of the hyper-parameters.
-Section~\ref{sec:app-trade-offs} adds more details on calculating the trade-off between robustness and consistency costs and provides error bars for Figure~\ref{fig:trade-off}.
-Finally, Section~\ref{sec:app-para-effects} details how parameter changes affect our results.
+In Section~\ref{sec:app-experimental-details}, we provide additional details on the running time of our algorithm as well as what values were chosen for some of the hyperparameters.
+Section~\ref{sec:app-trade-offs} provides error bars for the robustness consistency tradeoffs generated by our algorithm.
+Section~\ref{sec:app-para-effects} details how parameter changes affect our results.
+Section~\ref{sec:app-actionable} studies the effect of post-processing and actionability of the generated recourse on performance.
+In Section~\ref{sec:exp-app-baseline-smooth}, we provide baselines for our smoothness analysis in Section~\ref{sec:findings}.
+Section~\ref{sec:exp-validity-appx} studies the trade-off between cost and validity when there is uncertainty in the value of $\alpha$.
+Finally, Section~\ref{sec:app-larger-data} provides additional results for a larger dataset.